pererossello/galactic_photofit/readme.md

 - `init_imports.py`: Initializes all imports.
 - `utils.py` and `plot_utils.py`: Utility scripts to ease the process.

-## Contributing
-Feel free to fork and submit pull requests.
-For bugs and feature requests, please create an issue.

 ### Core Libraries Used in this Project

 In this project, two essential Python libraries were integral to our analysis: